BuzzRage/SQL_Sandbox/README.md

 # SQL_Sandbox
-An SQL Sandbox for tests and learning purpose
+An SQL Sandbox for tests and learning purpose (with TryHackMe or root-me)

 # Launch the database